grame-cncm/faustdoc/src/manual/osc.md

 Most Faust architectures provide [Open Sound Control (OSC)](http://opensoundcontrol.org/) support (the implementation is based internally on the *oscpack* library by Ross Bencina).
 This allows applications to be remotely controlled from any OSC-capable application, programming language, or hardware device.

-OSC support can be added to any Faust program (as long as the target architecture supports it: see tables below) simply by adding the `[osc:on]` metadata to the [standard `option` metadata](syntax.md#standard-metadata):
+OSC support can be added to any Faust program (as long as the target architecture supports it; see tables below) simply by adding the `[osc:on]` metadata to the [standard `option` metadata](syntax.md#standard-metadata):

 ```
 declare options "[osc:on]";
 ```

-The following tables provides a list of Faust architectures providing OSC support.
+The following tables provide a list of Faust architectures offering OSC support.

 ### Linux Faust Architectures with OSC Support